let's talk

 Also, the number of pages, roles, and user interactions impact cost.

-There are a lot of aspects of a website that users interact with.
+Users interact with a lot of aspects of a website.

 Some examples are profiles, chat, notifications, posts, comments, likes, analytics, CMS, emails, service pages, etc.